 Angioplasty or stenting is a procedure used to treat the narrowing or blockage of an artery.
-This uses either a balloon to stretch the artery (angioplasty) or metal scaffold to hold the artery open (stent).
+This uses either a balloon to stretch the artery (angioplasty) or a metal scaffold to hold the artery open (stent).
 These procedures improve blood flow which helps to relieve any symptoms you are experiencing.

 A Vascular Surgeon will determine if you are fit for this procedure or require open surgery.